More about: Best Things To Do In Rome

 3. Walk through the Roman Forum and the Palatine Hill

-The Forum was the place where all the judicial, political and commercial life of Ancient Rome was concentrated and today it is an impressive display of archaeological remains through which you can guess the essence of that golden age of the city.
+The Forum was the place where all the judicial, political and commercial life of Ancient Rome was concentrated and, today, is an impressive display of archaeological remains through which you can guess the essence of that golden age of the city.

-After a guided tour of the Roman Forum, you can visit the nearby Palatine Hill: the most central of Rome' s seven hills from which you can also contemplate extraordinary archaeological remains.
-Both Colosseum guided tours and Colosseum tickets usually include access to this area, but if you are planning to visit also the Vatican, I recommend you to explore the option of getting the joint visit to the Vatican and the Colosseum: it is well worth it and you will save on tickets!
+If you book a visit to the Roman Forum you will also visit the Palatine Hill: the most central of the seven hills of Rome from which you can see extraordinary archaeological remains.
+Both Colosseum guided tours and Colosseum tickets usually include access to this area, but if you are planning to visit the Vatican, I recommend you explore the joint visit to the Vatican and the Colosseum.
+It is well worth it and you will save on entrance fees!

-A tip: if you go to Rome in summer try to get there early, especially if your visit to the Roman Forum is with children as the heat could play tricks on you.
+A word of advice: if you go to Rome in summer try to get there early in the morning, especially if you are visiting the Roman Forum with children as the heat could play tricks on you.

 4. Soak up tradition and history with a guided tour of the center